-1. What are the proposal’s strengths and weakness as it addresses the program objectives in the solicitation?
+- What are the proposal’s strengths & weaknesses as it addresses the program objectives in the solicitation?

-3. Is the white paper well written?
+- Is the pre-proposal well-written?
 Is it clear and concise?
 Does it explain the project thoroughly?

-4. Is/Are the Investigator(s) able to adequately conduct the proposed scope of work?
+- Is/Are the investigator(s) able to adequately conduct the proposed scope of work?

 Limited Submission Opportunities - Check out what is available!